RBA Interest Rates May 2026: What It Means for Your Mortgage

 Australian city skyline representing the RBA and monetary policy

-Note: If you're reading this after 5 May 2026, the rate decision has already been announced.
-Check rba.gov.au for the latest outcome.
+If you're reading this after 5 May 2026, the decision is already out.
+Check rba.gov.au for the latest.

 Where rates are right now